Can I Claim My College Student as a Dependent?

 Note that only one person (or spouses filing jointly) may claim a student as a qualifying child.
 If your student is required to file their own tax return because they earned more than the standard deduction for taxes filed that year, you may still be able to claim them as a dependent.

-- AGE: Your child (student) must be less than 24 years old on December 31 of that tax year and younger than you (or your spouse, if filing jointly).
+Your student must be less than 24 years old on December 31 of that tax year and younger than you (or your spouse, if filing jointly).
 Age restrictions do not apply if your child is "permanently and totally disabled."

-- RELATIONSHIP: The student must be your son, daughter, stepchild, foster child, brother, sister, half-brother, half-sister, stepbrother, stepsister, or a descendant of any of these categories (e.g., a grandchild or niece).
+- A descendant of any of these categories (e.g., a grandchild or niece)

 What If My Student Doesn't Meet the IRS Criteria?